rust142/rust142/README.md

   And these tools help me:

-  - VS Code and Sublime Text as text editors
+  - VS Code as text editors
   - Windows 11 as the operating system
   - GitHub for hosting code
   - Vercel for hosting apps